 Using ANI-powered chatbots unburdens customer-facing departments in that these not only keep customers engaged but also allow them to focus on other tasks that AI systems can’t do.

 An organization’s success also relies on employee productivity.
 And since ANI systems can process data quicker than humans, they can be crucial in improving productivity and efficiency.
-ANIs can be programmed to crawl web pages and databases to come up with results within seconds.
+ANI applications can be programmed to crawl web pages and databases to come up with results within seconds.

-While most people are aware of automation and so expect chatbots to give out canned answers to questions, ANIs can do more than just that.
-They can be programmed to provide the best user experience possible so long as they get the right context of user requirements.
+While most people are aware of automation and so expect chatbots to give out canned answers to questions, ANI systems can do more than just that.
+They can be programmed to provide the best user experience (UX) possible so long as they get the right context of user requirements.